logicalgraphs/crypto-n-rust/src/ch06/README.md

 ### see

-e.g.: `portfolio_coins.lsv` for a list of held assets.
+e.g.: `/data-files/csv/portfolio_coins.lsv` for a list of held assets.

 ## Compilation